 - Well obviously you’ve heard of the Spitalfields market, and it mustn’t be missed.
 Open every day of the week you can buy clothes, jewellery, crafts, food and art from an undercover Grade II listed market hall.
 It’s a feast for the eyes as well as the mouth and you can easily waste half a day browsing.

 - Catch a film at Electric Shoreditch (64-66 Redchurch Street).
 Cinema is theatre and should be enjoyed as such, therefore, if you’re going to splash some cash on the latest movie then I really can recommend doing it in style at this luxury cinema a short walk from Spitalfields market.
 Comfy velvet armchairs, a side table for your nacho’s and vintage lamp and blanket to make you feel like you’ve never left your living room.
-Seating is limited (you wouldn’t want too many people in your living room!) so you had better book – www.electriccinema.co.uk/shoreditch
+Seating is limited (you wouldn’t want too many people in your living room would you!?) so you had better book – www.electriccinema.co.uk/shoreditch.

 pin for later…